Archive

 What Is A Continental Glacier And How Does It Form

-The ice contained in the world's glaciers makes up roughly seventy percent of the world's total fresh water.
-And all continental glaciers combined contain up to ninety-nine percent of the Earth's glacier ice.
+All the ice in the world's glaciers combined makes up around seventy percent of the world's total fresh water.
+Continental glaciers alone contain up to ninety-nine percent of this glacier ice.

 The existence of these slow-moving mountains of ice plays a vital role in the continued existence of human life on a planet that keeps on getting warmer and drier.
 And in more than one way...